jasonfrink/Azure-SOC/README.md

-<h3>Sentinel & Log Analytics</h3>
+<h2>Sentinel & Log Analytics</h2>

 After the Windows VM is running, we want to set up Microsoft Sentiel.
-It's a simple process, just search for Sentinel in the menu and follow the prompts.
-Sentinel needs to be added to the Azure resource group being used for the VM.
+Sentinel can be pulled up in the search menu and follow the prompts to install.
+Sentinel will need to be added to the same Azure resource group as the Windows 10 VM.

 ![image](https://github.com/user-attachments/assets/f287f8e8-226c-4fb4-9586-f6a54d4c4adf)

 Part of the Sentinel setup process involves creating a log analytics workspace and then adding/connecting Sentinel to that workspace.
-In the image below, Sentinal has been added to the AzureSOC-LogAnalytics workspace.
+In the image below, Sentinal has been added to the 'AzureSOC-LogAnalytics' workspace.
 The log analytics workspace will store and manage logs for analysis.

 ![image](https://github.com/user-attachments/assets/64dc8b06-10cb-442d-9ff7-6d5659f97aae)